erick-alexsandro/Similartists/README.md

 - Vue.js
 - Vuex
 - Vue Router
-- Spotify and Last.fm API
+- Spotify and Last.fm API's

 ## Usage

 1. Click on the "Find" button
 2. Enter an artist name
 3. Check the results

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License